Max von Schillings: Biography

 Born in Düren, Max von Schillings was brother to the photographer Carl Georg Schillings.
 He received his first musical training in violin, piano and theory at the same time as his formal education in Bonn.
 His teachers were Caspar Joseph Brambach and Otto von Königslow.
 Schillings later studied jurisprudence, philosophy, literature and art history at the University of Munich.
 On October 1, 1892, he married his cousin Caroline Josefa Peill in Römlinghoven.
 They were divorced in 1923, and on June 11, 1923, he married the opera singer Barbara Kemp in Berlin-Charlottenburg.

 Max Schillings was given a professorship by the Royal Bavarian Ministry of the Interior (Königliches Bayerisches Staatsministerium des Innern) on February 16, 1903.
 In October 1911, he was named an Honorary Doctor of Philosophy by the Philosophy Faculty at the University of Heidelberg.
-He was awarded the Ehrenkreuz (Ger. honorary cross) by the Order of the Württemberg Crown, the fifth highest rank awarded.
+He was awarded the Ehrenkreuz (Ger. honorary cross), the fifth highest rank awarded, by the Order of the Württemberg Crown, the highest order of chivalry in Württemberg.
 With this honor, he was allowed to use the name Max von Schillings.
 In Düren, the street between Goethestraße and Aachener Straße was renamed "Schillingsstraße".

 As early as the 1890s, he was given a position as an assistant at the Bayreuth Festival; later he was engaged as a conductor and music teacher in Munich.
 Between 1908 and 1918 he was the Intendant at the Königlichen Hoftheater (Royal Court Theatre) in Stuttgart, for which he received the honor mentioned above.
 From 1918 to 1925, he succeeded Richard Strauss as intendant of the State Opera in Berlin, whilst concurrently being the musical director of the summer-time Zoppot Forest Opera.
 In the second half of this decade, he undertook concert tours which took him through Europe and to the USA.